-In 2015/16, 1,308 children and young people had 2,767 joint reports made while not in custody (several had joint reports on more than one occasion).
-Of those joint reports where the PF had made a decision, 65.0% of cases were subsequently referred to the Reporter.

-In addition, there were 82 joint reports made for 63 children and young people in custody.
-Of those joint reports where the PF had made a decision, 86.4% of cases were retained by the PF.
+The majority of joint reports were made while the child or young person was not in custody, 1,158 children and young people with 2,352 reports, (several had joint reports on more than one occasion).
+Of these joint reports where the PF had made a decision, 68.5% of cases were subsequently referred to the Reporter.
+In addition, there were 41 joint reports made for 34 children and young people in custody.
+Of those joint reports where the PF had made a decision, 90.0% of cases were retained by the PF.